- Listing of Securities

 The TWSE implements a same-day clearing method and employs a multilateral net settlement to calculate the net amounts of shares and funds receivables and payables between securities firms and the TWSE.
 The settlement cycle is T+2.

 The TWSE adopts a Daily Net Settlement System (DNS), through which settlement obligations of securities firms have to be fulfilled on settlement day and cannot be deferred to the next business day.
-A securities shortfall can be covered by applying to use the TWSE’s Settlement Coverage Securities Borrowing System, which requires a collateral deposit and a borrowing fee from the borrowing securities firm.
-If a sufficient amount of securities cannot be borrowed to cover the shortfall, the buying securities firm will get due bills issued by the TWSE as temporary coverage and the selling securities firm has to purchase shares for the buying securities firm within the settlement cycle.
+A securities shortfall can be covered by applying to use the TWSE’s Settlement Coverage Securities Borrowing System, which requires a collateral deposit and charges a borrowing fee to the borrowing securities firm.
+If a sufficient amount of securities cannot be borrowed to cover the shortfall, the buying securities firm will get due bills issued by the TWSE as temporary coverage and the selling securities firm has to purchase shares for the buying securities firm as soon as possible.

 When a securities firm defaults, another securities firm will be designated by the TWSE to complete settlement on behalf of the defaulted firm and to liquidate the defaulted positions in the market.
-Losses and expenses incurred will be initially covered by the Joint Settlement Clearing Fund (JSCF) contributed to by the defaulting securities firm, then the First Special Clearing Fund (SCF) contributed to by the TWSE, followed by the Second SCF and the JSCF contributed to by the other securities firms, shared jointly pro rata.
-Afterwards, the TWSE shall pursue the recovery of funds from the defaulting securities firm.
-If the firm fails to make the deposit within the time limit, the TWSE will halt its market trading.
+Losses and expenses incurred will be initially covered by the Joint Settlement Clearing Fund (JCSF) contributed to by the defaulted securities firm, then the First Special Clearing Fund (SCF) contributed to by the TWSE, followed by the Second SCF and the JCSF contributed to by the other securities firms, shared jointly pro rata.
+Afterwards, the TWSE shall pursue the recovery of funds from the defaulted securities firm.
+If the firm fails to refill its JCSF share within the deadline required by TWSE, the TWSE will halt its market trading.

-On June 30, 2003, the TWSE instituted its Securities Borrowing and Lending System (SBL), which established the TWSE as the Central Counter Party (CCP) of local and foreign institutional investors engaged in securities lending activities.
-Lenders primarily include trust enterprises, insurance companies and certain qualified foreign institutional investors, while borrowers include securities firm lending accounts, securities broker-dealers, and certain qualified foreign institutional investors.
+In response to the needs of financial reform policies in Taiwan’s securities market, the Executive Yuan established the "Executive Yuan Financial Reform Task Force" in January 2002.
+According to the proposal of the task force: "Establishing a Securities Lending Center", on June 30, 2003, the TWSE launched its Securities Borrowing and Lending System (SBL), which established a platform for local and foreign institutional investors and funds to engage in securities lending activities.
+Lenders primarily include trust enterprises, insurance companies, and foreign institutional investors, while borrowers include securities firm lending accounts, securities broker-dealers, and foreign institutional investors.
 These institutions apply to the TWSE to undertake securities lending transactions that are either fixed-rate, competitive bid, or negotiated trades.
-In this way, lenders can profit from their securities lending activity and at the same time meet trading, hedging, arbitrage, and settlement needs of borrowers, all of which help to increase the efficiency and liquidity of market transactions.
-More information about SBL can be found on the TWSE website at http://www.twse.com.tw/en/products/SBL/SBL_edu.
+For fixed-rate and competitive bid transactions, TWSE acts as central counterparty (CCP) for both the borrower and the lender.
+In this way, lenders can profit from their securities lending activity and at the same time meet trading, hedging, arbitrage, and settlement needs of borrowers, all of which help to advance the continued efficiency and liquidity of market transactions.
+More information about SBL can be found on the TWSE website at (https://www.twse.com.tw/en/page/products/sbl/edu.html).

-In order to stay abreast of global indexing investment trends, the TWSE has signed cooperation agreements with foreign institutions, such as FTSE International Limited (FTSE), Research Affiliates LLC (RA), and S&P Dow Jones Indices (S&PDJI), to co-compile indices with global standards and market needs to licensed index users to launch index-based products.
+In order to stay abreast of global indexing investment trends, the TWSE has signed cooperation agreements with foreign institutions, such as FTSE International Limited (FTSE) and Rayliant Global Advisors Limited (Rayliant) to co-compile indices with global standards and market needs to licensed index users to launch index-based products.

 The TWSE, in cooperation with FTSE, has launched eight tradable indices since 2002, including the FTSE TWSE Taiwan 50 Index, the FTSE TWSE Taiwan Mid-Cap 100 Index, the FTSE TWSE Taiwan Technology Index, the FTSE TWSE Taiwan Dividend+ Index, the FTSE TWSE Taiwan Eight Industries Index, the FTSE TWSE RAFI Taiwan 50 Index, the FTSE TWSE RAFI Taiwan 100 Index and the FTSE TWSE Taiwan Shariah Index.

-To promote corporate social responsible investments, the TWSE cooperated with Research Affiliates, LLC (RA) starting in 2010, adopting RA fundamental index methodology to co-compile the TWSE RA Taiwan Employment Creation 99 Index and the TWSE RAFI® Taiwan High Compensation 100 Index.
+To promote corporate socially responsible investments, the TWSE cooperated with Rayliant starting in 2010, adopting Rayliant fundamental index methodology to co-compile the TWSE RA Taiwan Employment Creation 99 Index and the TWSE RAFI® Taiwan High Compensation 100 Index.

-In 2014, the TWSE cooperated with S&PDJI to launch the S&P/TWSE Taiwan Low Volatility High Dividend, combining two well-known investing themes—“low volatility” and “high dividend”.
 Starting in 2015, the TWSE began to produce a series of self-compiled indices in support of government policies and to meet market needs, including the TWSE Corporate Governance 100 Index, the TAIEX Leveraged and Inverse indices and the Electronics Leveraged and Inverse indices.
-As a result, the TWSE’s index series covers multi-type indices, including market capitalization weighted indices, industry-based indices, fundamentally weighted indices and themed indices.
+As a result, the TWSE’s index series covers multi-type indices, including market capitalization weighted, industry-based, fundamentally weighted, and themed indices.

 In light of the rapid development of indexing investment worldwide, the TWSE established the 100% owned subsidiary, Taiwan Index Plus Corporation (TIP).
 Since its official operation on March 14, 2016, TIP is entrusted by the TWSE to maintain, promote and license TWSE’s existing indices.
 The professional index company can effectively and rapidly respond to meet demands and enhance quality of index services.

-According to the Securities and Exchange Law, the establishment of a securities firm and its branches has to be approved and licensed in advance by the competent authority.
-Prior to participating in the market, a securities firm must sign a contract with TWSE then make a prorated deposit into a settlement and clearing fund.
-The securities firm is responsible for its employees in both sales representation and ethical behavior when conducting centralized market business.
+According to the Securities and Exchange Act, the establishment of a securities firm and its branches has to be approved and licensed in advance by the competent authority.
+Prior to participating in the securities market, a securities firm must sign a contract with the TWSE then make a prorated deposit into a settlement and clearing fund.
+The securities firm is responsible for its employees in both sales representation and ethical behavior when conducting centralized securities exchange market business.

 To enhance their financial structure and risk management, all securities firms must meet capital adequacy ratio requirements in order to stay in business.
-The TWSE regularly sends inspectors to check the securities brokers and dealers on-site to verify that their business operations and financial status meet all these requirements.
-In addition, the TWSE maintains a whistleblower system that helps scrutinize the operational risk of securities firms.
+The TWSE regularly assigns inspectors to check the securities brokers and dealers on-site to verify their business operations and financial status, as well as anti-money laundering and cyber security meet all requirements.
+In addition, the TWSE maintains an early warning system that helps scrutinize the operational risk of securities firms.
 This system also provides for a risk control database for margin trading in order to strengthen the risk management of securities firms.

 To enhance the fairness and efficiency of securities trading, the TWSE uses various channels such as websites and publications to give investors easy access to securities information.